AbinS2003/Personal-Webpage/README.md

 ## Technologies Used
 - **HTML: Structure and content of the website.
--**CSS: Custom styles for layout and appearance.
+- **CSS: Custom styles for layout and appearance.
--**Bootstrap: Responsive design and component styling for a clean, modern look.
+- **Bootstrap: Responsive design and component styling for a clean, modern look.
--**Font Awesome: Icons for skills and social media links.
+- **Font Awesome: Icons for skills and social media links.
 ## Installation and Usage
 Clone the repository: